The 16 Most Interesting Data Points for New Year Fundraising

 14. During the early 2021 giving season, organizations that activated Classy Pay and PayPal had a 4-point conversion lift vs. organizations with neither.
 (ClassyPay Platform Data)

-Curious which payment options to consider outside of the standard credit card?
+Curious which payment options to consider outside of standard credit card processing for nonprofits?
 PayPal and Venmo are great places to start.
 Donors across all generations show interest to pay using these options.
 It’s likely that many of your donors already have login credentials readily available.

 2022 Fundraising Opportunity: Integrate PayPal and Venmo into your donation pages.
 Give donors the option to expedite the checkout process in just a few clicks.